 If your ambition exceeds your talent, this in-depth video covers many techniques required to create aged-looking wooden furniture using chalk paint.

-This paint dries in around half an hour is also ideal for people keen to finish one project before starting another.
-However, the lack of colours in the Rustins range may be a deal-breaker for some, and it’s disappointing that this product doesn’t work on metal in the way its competitors do.
+This paint dries in around half an hour, so it’s ideal for people keen to finish one project before starting another.
+However, the lack of colours in the Rustins range may be a deal-breaker for some, and it’s disappointing that this product doesn’t work on metal as its competitors do.

 Ultimately, you can feel confident in any of these products, so your preferred colour may be the clincher in any buying decision.